 In the agreement, the Company undertook to employ a management team to manage the Program's activities throughout the term of the agreement, at an annual cost that shall not exceed the amount of NIS 250,000, to be financed by Leumi Card.
 In addition, the Company neither has had, nor expects to have any revenues or benefits in connection with the Loyalty Program Agreement.
-To the best of the Company's knowledge, as of the Report Date, the Loyalty Program comprises approx. 150,000 valid loyalty cards, out of, to the best of the Company's knowledge, approx. 2.65 million valid credit cards that are held by Leumi Card customers.
+To the best of the Company's knowledge, as of the Report Date, the Loyalty Program comprises approx. 140,300 valid loyalty cards, out of, to the best of the Company's knowledge, approx. 2.65 million valid credit cards that are held by Leumi Card customers.

 The loyalty card provides discounts in some of the chains which have presence in the Group's malls, and at the parking lots thereof.
+The Loyalty Program Agreement and the license agreement for use of trademarks as aforesaid, remained in effect also after the closing of the transaction for the sale of Leumi Card.